exhuma/puresnmp/docs/design.rst

 While usage simplicity is one thing, maintainability is another.
 For that, see the point about RFC-divergence below.

-Finally, all modules have a strong focus on MIBs, which can be problematic at times.
-Especially for heterogenuous networks. :py:mod:`puresnmp` makes it easy to work without MIBs.
+Finally, all *existing* modules have a strong focus on MIBs, which can be problematic at times.
+Especially for heterogenuous networks. :py:mod:`puresnmp` makes it easy to work *without* MIBs.

 Extensive Documentation
 -----------------------